-Overall Health – You must be in good overall health to achieve the highest rating.
+- Overall Health: you must be in good overall health to achieve the highest rating.
 Serious health problems, aside from myasthenia gravis, can even disqualify you from coverage.

-Date of Diagnosis – The longer it’s been since your diagnosis, the better your chances of receiving traditional coverage.
+- Date of Diagnosis: the longer it’s been since your diagnosis, the better your chances of receiving traditional coverage.
 This is especially true if you can prove your condition is well managed.

 Those with mild cases of myasthenia gravis will likely receive a Standard rating.
 You must prove you haven’t had any symptoms in the last 6 months to qualify for such a rating.

-Those with more moderate symptoms, or mild symptoms have occurred within the past 6 months, will likely receive a Mild Sub-Standard rating.
+Those with more moderate symptoms, or mild symptoms that have occurred within the past 6 months, will likely receive a Mild Sub-Standard rating.
 This is the most likely scenario for those who are just beginning to undergo treatment.

 Perhaps the only scenario in which you’ll be declined traditional coverage is if you’re suffering from complications related to myasthenia gravis.
-A small number of patients struggle with respiratory muscle problems which could lead a life insurance company to reject your application.
+A small number of patients struggle with respiratory muscle problems, which could lead a life insurance company to reject your application.

 It’s also essential to remember you can apply for life insurance more than once.
 If your condition notably improves, it might be worth reapplying.
-Sometimes those who were initially declined can get improved a few years into the future.
+Sometimes those who were initially declined can get approved a few years into the future.

 Work with an independent life insurance agent to connect with the absolute best life insurance companies.